Dots-And-Arrows/n8n-custom-node-tia/README.md

 ### 0.1.0
 - Initial release
 - Timesheet resource with Get Many, Get By Period, and Get By User operations
+- User resource with Get Many operation
+- Dynamic username dropdown for Get By User (loads from API)
 - Token-based authentication with automatic caching and refresh
 - Pagination support for large datasets